jaredforth/basic/README.md

 # basic

-This is an implementation of an idealized version of the BASIC programming language.
+An implementation of an idealized version of the BASIC programming language.
 This is part of the excellent book [Beautiful Racket](https://beautifulracket.com/basic).

 ## Requirements